*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 For example, I wouldn’t call genmaicha Green Tea an incredibly strong tea but it has a very complex flavor that I absolutely love.

-Unfortunately, Alfalfa tea does not have that complex flavor that I really seek out in my teeth.
+Unfortunately, Alfalfa tea does not have that complex flavor that I really seek out in my tea.
 But it is a very nice mild and soothing tea to drink.
 It is also a great tea for someone who’s not a traditional tea drinker.

 It’s a great way to get someone interested in herbal teas because it’s not going to be offensive or overly better or overwhelmingly complex so that they can get a nice cup of tea that you can drink multiple times a day.